foundriesio/docs/source/user-guide/account-management/team-based-access.rst

    * :ref:`API Scopes <ref-scopes>` for available token scopes.

 .. tip::
-   The FoundriesFactory® :ref:`API documentation<ref-scopes>` covers available scopes.
+   The FoundriesFactory™ Platform :ref:`API documentation<ref-scopes>` covers available scopes.

 Larger organizations often need to restrict the access level a user has to the Factory.
 For example, some users might only need access for managing devices,